 Actually, more like Peak Cheap Oil

-Since the beginning of the 2000s, world prices for crude oil have gradually risen nearly every year, with the exceptions being the 2008-09 financial crisis and the mystery crash of 2014-15.
+Since the beginning of the 2000s, world prices for crude oil have gradually risen nearly every year, with the exceptions being the 2008-09 financial crisis and the mysterious crash of 2014-15.
 But price crashes aside, the overall trend is undeniable: crude oil is becoming more expensive.

 The main reason behind this rise is the exhaustion of the world’s cheap oil reserves (cheap oil being oil that can be easily sucked up from large underground reservoirs).
 Most of what’s left today is oil that can only be extracted through noticeably expensive means.
 Slate published a graph (below) showing what it costs to produce oil from these various expensive sources and at what price oil has to become before drilling said oil becomes economically viable: